Free consultation

 What Is Nursing Home Abuse?

-Nursing home abuse is any intentional or negligent act that causes harm to a resident in a long-term care facility.
+Nursing home abuse is any intentional or negligent act that causes harm to a resident in a nrusing home or other long-term care facilities, such as an assisted living facility, residential (live-in) facility, or continuing care retirement community.
 In Illinois, this abuse can take many forms, including physical violence, emotional mistreatment, sexual abuse, financial exploitation, and neglect.

 Some nursing home staff members may lash out in frustration or act out of malice, while others fail to meet the basic needs of residents due to understaffing or lack of training.
 No matter the cause, any harm done to a resident can be grounds for a civil lawsuit.